 1992 - Robert S. Doran, Texas Christian University

 The Distinguished Service Award is given in recognition of faculty who have demonstrated exceptional service to the Texas Section.
-To make a nomination, please send an electronic copy of this nomination form (this is a fillable and savable PDF file) to David Hendricks at firstname.lastname@example.org by November 15, 2017.
+Nominations must be submitted using our nomination form no later than November 15, 2019.

 2017 - James Epperson, University of Texas at Arlington